apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 `main.py` contains the pipeline code and additional functions used to run the pipeline.

 ### Run the Pipeline
-Install the required packages and push data to Pub/Sub.
-For this example, you need access to a Google Cloud Project, and you need to configure the Google Cloud variables, like `PROJECT_ID`, `REGION`, `PubSub SUBSCRIPTION_ID`, and others in the `config.py` file.
+Install the required packages and push the data to Pub/Sub.
+For this example, you need access to a Google Cloud project, and you need to configure the Google Cloud variables, like `PROJECT_ID`, `REGION`, `PubSub SUBSCRIPTION_ID`, and others in the `config.py` file.

 1. Locally on your machine: `python main.py`
 2. On GCP for Dataflow: `python main.py --mode cloud`